-These standards provide a framework for improving quality in forensic inpatient mental health services.
+These standards, published May 2019, provide a framework for improving quality in medium and low secure mental health services.

 They've been developed following extensive consultation with key stakeholders and a thorough examination of the key literature.